-When should I go to see my health care provider?
+When should I see my health care provider (HCP)?

-You should make an appointment with your health care provider if you notice any unusual growths, bumps, or skin changes on or near your vagina, vulva (the outside area surrounding your vagina), or anus or if you have any unusual itching around or inside your vagina or anus.
-Additionally, you should contact your health care provider if anyone you have had sexual contact with tells you that he or she has genital HPV or genital warts.
+You should make an appointment with your HCP if you notice any unusual growths, bumps, or skin changes on or near your vagina, vulva (the outside area surrounding your vagina), or anus or if you have any unusual itching around or inside your vagina or anus.
+You should also talk to your HCP if any of your sexual contacts tell you that they have genital HPV or genital warts.

 What is the treatment for genital warts?